MicrosoftDocs/windows-itpro-docs/windows/manage/configure-windows-10-taskbar.md

 Starting in Windows 10, version 1607, administrators can pin additional apps to the taskbar and remove default pinned apps from the taskbar by adding a `<TaskbarLayout>` section to a layout modification XML file.
 This method never removes user-pinned apps from the taskbar.

+> **Note:** Only the layout of the taskbar can currently be configured by the layout modification XML file.

-You can specify different taskbar configurations based on device locale and region, or operating system edition.
+You can specify different taskbar configurations based on device locale and region.
 There is no limit on the number of apps that you can pin.
 You specify apps using the [Application User Model ID (AUMID)](http://go.microsoft.com/fwlink/p/?LinkId=614867), Desktop Application ID, or Desktop Application Link Path.

 If you specify an app to be pinned that is not installed on the computer, it won't appear on the taskbar.